Homeless Information and Stats

 - 33,969 people in total were served by homeless organizations

 - In Polk County specifically, 5,137 were homeless (down 3.6% from 2011) and 2,193 were at-risk.

 To download and read the Iowa Institute’s full 2012 Annual Report, click here.

 According to Feeding America, 12.9% of Iowa households—or a total of 395,620 people—are “food insecure.”
 19.3% of Iowa’s children are food insecure.

 Nationwide, in 2012 49 million Americans lived in food insecure households—33.1 million adults and 15.9 million children.

 To learn more about local and national hunger issues, visit www.feedingamerica.org.

 AGRM Snapshot Survey

-Each year the Association of Gospel Rescue Missions completes a snapshot survey of homelessness throughout the U.S. In 2009, the AGRM released its 20th annual survey which revealed record numbers of people in need.
-To read more about that report, click here.
+Every year, the Association of Gospel Rescue Missions completes a snapshot survey of homelessness throughout the U.S. Read the most recent national survey here.